webuild-consortium/wp4-trust-group/task1-use-cases/README.md

 This task focuses on defining comprehensive use cases for the WP4 Trust Infrastructure, covering onboarding scenarios and trust registry operations.

+## Folder Contents

+This folder contains the following:

+- **`README.md`** - This file, providing an overview of use cases, templates, and examples
+- **`subtask1-1-onboarding/`** - Use cases for participant onboarding processes
+  - Contains `README.md` with onboarding use case specifications
+- **`subtask1-2-trust-registry/`** - Use cases for trust registry operations
+  - Contains `README.md` with trust registry use case specifications

 ## Use Cases Definitions

 All the use cases described for trust evaluation integration among participants in the Wallet ecosystem occur as distinct moments, entirely separate from the protocol exchange flows.
 Trust evaluation is conducted both prior to any interaction, at the initiation of these interactions and during the interactions.
 This proactive approach ensures protection for Users and organizations against any malicious behavior.